High Blood Pressure

 Rheumatic heart disease: Persons who have had rheumatic heart disease must be protected with prophylactic antibiotics prior to any surgical intervention.
 If you take medication for this condition, tell your podiatric physician.
 Any medication you may be taking for high blood pressure, a heart condition, or any other reason should be reported to the DPM to ensure that it does not conflict with medications that may be prescribed in the treatment of your feet.

 Diabetes: This condition frequently affects the smaller arteries, resulting in diminished circulation and decreased sensation in the extremities.
-Let your podiatric physician know if you have ever been told that you have diabetes, particularly if you are talking medication or insulin for this condition.
+Let your podiatric physician know if you have ever been told that you have diabetes, particularly if you are taking medication or insulin for this condition.

 Ulceration: Open sores that do not heal, or heal very slowly, may be symptoms of certain anemias, including sickle cell disease.
 Or they may be due to hypertension or certain inflammatory conditions of the blood vessels.
 Your DPM is on the alert for such conditions, but be sure to mention if you have ever had this problem.